zwets/sshrew/README.md

 ### Client side

-Test the connection
+Test the connection:

     sudo ssh -TF /usr/local/lib/sshrew/ssh.conf remotehost

-This command should not return, and a line _{CLIENT} connected_ should appear in `/var/lib/sshrew/connect.log` on the server.
-Abort the command with `Ctrl-C`, and within 30s a line _{CLIENT} disconnected_ should appear in the `connect.log`.
+This command should not return.
+At the server side a _{CLIENT} listening_ line should appear in `/var/lib/sshrew/connection.log`, as well as a file `{CLIENT}.port` containing the listening port number.

+Disconnect the session at the client side by pressing `Ctrl-C`.
+Within 30s a line _{CLIENT} exiting_ should appear in the `connect.log`.

-If you get an error, retrace your steps until this works.
+If this did not happen, retrace your steps until this works.

 Finally, install and enable the `sshrew` service on the client.
 This service will keep the connection running: